EdDataScienceEES/tutorial-hollybee04/index.md

 # This is hard, you may have to research for this.

 # But lets just say 20% for now.
+# C1 + C2 CANT EQUAL 1 OR MORE THAN 1 = STORAGE IS EMPTY

 # 6 ---- BUILDING THE MODEL ----